 This box was created from a funded partnership project with Artswork to help schools and museums connect.
 This loans box contains four natural history specimens: a leopard skull, an African Forest Elephant tooth, and a Red River Hog skull.
 The box has four cards, each has information about one object, an artist that could inspire ideas and examples of the children’s artwork.
 We have kept this box as open as possible to encourage people of any age to discover and create art.
 This box includes suggestions for art activities that have been designed by children for other children to learn from.
 Object notes and a guide to handling objects safely are also included.

 Schools will need to provide some basic resources such as paper and drawing materials.

 We have kept this box as open as possible to create play and discovery at any age or level.
 It is for everyone to have fun making stories about animals from across Africa.
 The loans box contains soft toys, smell boxes, animal puzzles, animal sounds and rubbing blocks.
 We have included information about the animals and how they eat, their travel and their habitats.
 There are also suggested activities to get you started in your story journey, and how you might use some of the resources in the box for creative play and learning.

 Curriculum Links: Science and Investigation; Life Processes & Living Things; Animals

-Who is can hire a loans box?
+Who can hire a loans box?

-This is a new offer and at the moment, we are only able to lend boxes to primary and secondary school settings within a 15 mile radius of the museum.
+At the moment, we are only able to lend boxes to primary and secondary school settings within a 15 mile radius of the museum.
 We are working on alternative activities for home-school and other settings.

 Is the loans box COVID-safe?